MoodMinds/traverse-streams/README.md

 One of the key motivations behind the introduction of **Traverse Streams** is its capability to envelop stream instances with interceptors, such as a transactional demarcating interceptor.

-## The Abstraction
+## Abstraction Overview

-The structure of the **Traverse Streams** specification is as follows:
+The **Traverse Streams** specification is organized into the following components:

+### `TraverseSupport`

-* `TraverseSupport`: this component acts as a Source of items that can be traversed either sequentially or in parallel.
+This component serves as a Source of items that can be traversed either sequentially or in parallel.
+It returns a boolean completion flag, indicating whether the Source was traversed entirely.
+The traversal is facilitated by utilizing segment `Traverser`s, which are processed within the specified traverse function.
+Three main traversal methods are provided:

-  It provides methods like `sequence`, `traverse` and `parallel`, enabling the utilization of a `Traverser` to process each segment of the Source within the specified traverse function.
-Additionally, it allows for the transmission of a key-value Context alongside a specific traverse function.
-The traversal completion is marked by a boolean flag returning, indicating whether the Source was traversed entirely.
-The implementation can throw a `TraverseSupportException` if traversal is unsupported.
-* `TraverseSupport.Traverser`: this component offers methods such as `next`, `some` and `each` to facilitate the traversal of elements.
-It allows traversing elements individually, in portions, or in bulk sequentially using the specified consumer functions that may throw checked exceptions.
+* **`sequence`**: Explicitly traverses the source sequentially with the specified segment traverse function.
+* **`traverse`**: Traverses the source with the specified segment traverse function either sequentially or in parallel, depending on the inherent nature of the source.
+* **`parallel`**: Explicitly traverses the source in parallel (if supported or sequentially, otherwise) with the specified traverse function.

+### `TraverseSupport.Traverser`

+This component offers methods to streamline the traversal of a source's segments' elements:

+* **`next`**: Traverses the next single element of a segment with the specified consumer.
+* **`some`**: Traverses elements with the specified testing consumer, returning a flag indicating whether the next element is expected to consume.
+* **`each`**: Traverses each remaining element of a segment with the specified consumer.

+### `TraverseSupportException`

-* `TraverseSupportException`: an exception indicating that synchronous traversal inherently is not supported.
+An exception thrown by the traverse methods, indicating that synchronous traversal is not inherently supported by a traverse Source.

 ## Getting Started